-APRA and ASIC announce FAR changes
+APRA and ASIC announce FAR and governance changes

 The Australian Prudential Regulation Authority (APRA) and the Australian Securities and Investments Commission (ASIC) have announced that they will streamline aspects of the Financial Accountability Regime (FAR) to reduce regulatory burden without lowering accountability standards.